viktor-silakov/playwright-mcp-advanced/README.md

 - **Tab Sharing** - Share active Chrome tabs with the MCP server
 - **Smart Redirect Handling** - Automatically updates targetInfo after redirects

+#### ⚡ Electron Application Support
+- **`--electron`** - Connect to existing Electron applications with remote debugging enabled
+- **Native App Automation** - Control and test Electron apps using the same MCP protocol
+- **Context Reuse** - Uses existing browser contexts and pages from running Electron apps
+- **File:// Protocol Support** - Works with local file protocols common in Electron applications
+- **Live App Testing** - Test and interact with production Electron applications
+- **No Browser Launch** - Connects to your running Electron app instead of launching new browsers

 ### Requirements
 - Node.js 18 or newer
 - VS Code, Cursor, Windsurf, Claude Desktop or any other MCP client